austinksmith/Hamsters.js/README.md

   };
 ```

-2. Similiar to the above, the library needs a consistent way to handle outputs from threads, this is accomplished by an internal `rtn` object, inside of your function body you should pass any and all output data into the `rtn.data` array.
+2. Similar to the above, the library needs a consistent way to handle outputs from threads, this is accomplished by an internal `rtn` object, inside of your function body you should pass any and all output data into the `rtn.data` array.
 You can also simply make `rtn.data` your output however it's recommended you simply push your output into the existing `rtn.data` array as it will already match your input array type.

 ```js
   hamsters.run(params, function() {